cahyosubroto/cahyosubroto.github.io/src/getting-started/quickstart.md

 ### Step 3: Defining Business Logic via Python or Java Functions (OPTIONAL)

-In additional files, you can declare or define a user-defined function in SQL-like syntax.
+An user-defined function can be declared or defined in SQL-like syntax.
 Currently, we only support additional files written in Python and Java.

 ::: info
 You can also use and start Zillabase without defining any additional Python or Java functions.